Recent & Upcoming Events

 With campus expression issues splashed across the front page and debated in Congressional hearings, higher education has become increasingly embroiled in our nation’s polarized politics and discourse.
 The perils of this moment — from balancing speech and Title VI accountability to the targeted harassment of academics — are only compounded in an election year.

-Our sixth annual conference will delve into these subjects and explore current challenges and opportunities for learning, activism and engagement.
+Our sixth annual conference delved into these subjects and explore current challenges and opportunities for learning, activism and engagement.
 Join legal experts, journalists and college and university leaders for a lively and dynamic half day of discussion.

 Back to Basics: A Webinar Series for UC Staff and Faculty